 Assembly requires moderately good soldering skills, and the ability to read and follow the Build Instructions supplied.
 Geiger Kits are not an "instant Geiger counter" ready for field use.
 They do not include a GM tube, battery, case and the switches and buttons you may wish to put on a case.
 These you must supply on your own.
 However, with these additions they are a fully functioning Geiger counter.

 The kits will work with GM tubes that require high voltage in the range of 350-940V (which is most tubes.).
 For a list of tubes that have been successfully used with the kit, see GM Tube Info.

-The GK-B5 kit uses an ATmega328P.
+The GK-B5 and GKmini kits use an ATmega328P.
 The GK-Plus kit uses a larger ATmega1284P.
-Both have all pins broken out and an FTDI connector that will allow it to be programmed with the Arduino IDE if desired.
-A jumper connects the microprocessor to the interrupt from the Geiger circuit, so basically it is a standalone Arduino compatible.
+All have all pins broken out and an FTDI connector that will allow it to be programmed with the Arduino IDE if desired.
+The GK-B5 and GK-Plus have a jumper connects the microprocessor to the interrupt from the Geiger circuit, so basically they are a standalone Arduino compatible.
 See the Software page for more info.

 Check out the Gallery of finished kits to see what others have done with this kit.

 If "imitation is the sincerest form of flattery" then I am truly flattered!
 But I should first define what I call a knock-off (clone is another word).